Dune: Part Three: Casting

-Jason Momoa, Timothée Chalamet, Zendaya and Florence Pugh will reprise their roles as Duncan Idaho, Paul Atreides, Chani, and Princess Irulan Corrino, respectively.
+Robert Pattinson joined Dune: Part Three as Scytale, the film's main antagonist.

 In March 2025, Jason Momoa revealed that he would reprise his role as Duncan Idaho from the first film.
 In November 2025, it was confirmed that Robert Pattinson would also appear in a role, with Timothée Chalamet, Zendaya, and Florence Pugh confirmed to return from the previous films.
-Outlets have speculated that Pattinson will be playing the film's villain, Scytale; Matthew Belloni of Puck indicated Pattinson would film this installment, then would prepare his schedule in January 2026 for filming The Batman: Part II (2027).
-In June 2025, Momoa's son Nakoa-Wolf Momoa in his debut acting role, and Ida Brooke were announced as being cast as Leto II and Ghanima Atreides, respectively.
+Outlets speculated that Pattinson would be playing the film's villain, Scytale; In June 2025, Momoa's son Nakoa-Wolf Momoa in his debut acting role, and Ida Brooke were announced as being cast as Leto II and Ghanima Atreides, respectively.
 In August, Josh Brolin confirmed that he would return as Gurney Halleck.
 That same month, Variety confirmed Pattinson's involvement with the project.
-In October 2025, Rebecca Ferguson revealed that she had reprised her role as Lady Jessica for the film, albeit she wouldn't appear in a large capacity given the character does not appear in the book, noting that she wasn't originally supposed to be in the film to begin with until Villeneuve had an idea to include her.
+In October 2025, Ferguson revealed that she had reprised her role as Lady Jessica for the film, albeit only in one scene since the character does not appear in the book.
+Villeneuve did not intend on including her in the film until he had an idea to warrant her presence.
+In March 2026, it was revealed that Isaach de Bankolé was cast as Farok.

 Filming

-Robert Pattinson filmed scenes for Dune: Part Three in an unspecified role.

 Principal photography began on July 8, 2025, at Origo Film Studios in Budapest.
-The movie is being shot on film with some sequences shot with IMAX cameras, marking a creative and technical departure from the previous movies, which were shot using digital cameras, as well as the first movie from Villeneuve to be shot on film since Incendies (2010).
 It was previously expected to begin in 2026.
 A day later, it was announced that the film would be titled Dune: Part Three.
 In August 2025, the Abu Dhabi Film Commission confirmed that filming would take place in Liwa Oasis during the latter stages of the year.
-By October 2025, Ferguson had already shot her few scenes as Lady Jessica.
-In November, Robert Pattinson confirmed he wrapped his part.
-Speaking about the shoot, Pattinson said: "When I was doing Dune it was so hot in the desert that I just couldn't question anything and it was so relaxing, like my brain actually wasn't operating.
-I did not have a single functioning brain cell.
-And I was just listening to Denis."
-Filming wrapped on November 11.
+A third "psychedelic unit", consisting of two French-Canadian filmmakers, helped create "some crazy images" in the film.

+IMAX CEO Richard Gelfond suggested that the entire film would be shot with IMAX cameras, though Variety reported that this was inaccurate as only select sequences were shot with IMAX cameras.
+The film is primarily shot on 65 mm film stock, with select sequences shot on 15/70 mm IMAX film.
+However, scenes of the desert were shot with IMAX-certified digital cameras to preserve the "brutality" of the environments, according to Villeneuve.
+This differs from Dune: Part One and Part Two, which were entirely shot with IMAX-certified digital cameras and then printed onto 35 mm film stock, before being re-scanned digitally to emulate shot-on-film photography.
+By October 2025, Ferguson had shot her scenes as Lady Jessica.
+In November, Pattinson confirmed he wrapped his part, in which he stated that he simply obeyed Villeneuve's direction as his brain "wasn't actually operating" due to the desert's heat.
+Filming wrapped on November 11, 2025.

+Post-production

+Joe Walker returned as the editor from the previous two films.